-As Part of his intense artistic experience, Edoardo Krumm worked in many churches and oratories in northern Italy but also in other Italian regions, both as a painter of sacred works and as a restorer of paintings and frescoes.
+As part of his intense artistic experience, Edoardo Krumm worked in many churches and oratories in northern Italy, both as a painter of sacred works and as a restorer of paintings and frescoes.

 His works are also held in important private collections, both in Italy and abroad.

 A highly talented painter, with a reflective and introspective style, Edoardo Krumm’s works of art are precious and highly collectible.

 Curator of the entire work of Edoardo Krumm